-If you still can’t reach an agreement on maintenance and child custody, the defendant will have 30 days to respond to the divorce petition.
+If you still can’t reach an agreement on maintenance and child custody, the defendant will have 30 days to respond.
 After this, a divorce hearing will take place and both sides must produce evidence.
 Once this is completed, the judge will make a decision within 30 days.

 Changing your name after a divorce in Portugal

-If you’ve taken your partner’s surname when getting married, you can keep it if you so choose – as long as either the court or the other party agrees with this.
+If you’ve taken your partner’s surname, you can keep it as long as either the court or the other party agrees.
 You can apply to keep or change your name either during the divorce process or once the divorce has been made legal.